azimut/viseq/README.md

 There is god object that has flags/states that are put on a queue, that queue is transversed each frame and the properties are evaluated depending of flags or properties of each object.

+You can recompile the (render) function to test things out there in real-time.

 ## See also

 * https://gitlab.com/Theemacsshibe/cl-vep/